pedromaltez/dotfiles/config.d/vim/README.md

     |       `-- filetype.vim
     `-- vimrc

-`vimrc` is kept really simple and only contains a block used to source everthing else.
+`vimrc` is kept really simple and only contains a block used to source everything else.

 `config.d` is a directory where almost all user specified settings are stored.
 The structure is quite specific and order sensitive, but is evolving.
 The key is